Adel242/nextjs-chat-ai/README.md

 README

-Description This project is an implementation of a chatbot using OpenAI GPT-3.5-turbo.
+Description: This project is an implementation of a chatbot using OpenAI GPT-3.5-turbo.
 The chatbot receives messages from the user and responds in real time.
 It uses the openai-edge package to communicate directly with the OpenAI API.

 Use:
 Client